Set out the containers of ice cream to soften at room temperature. Have a 9x13 pan ready.

 Turn off the heat.
 Stir the brown sugar and cinnamon into the corn flakes until combined.
 Transfer the mixture to a sheet pan and spread it out to cool off.

 Transfer the ice cream to a large mixing bowl.
 Stir it with a wooden spoon until the ice cream is soft and smooth.
 (It helps to run a butter knife through it.)

 When the corn flakes are cooled off, place a layer of them in an ungreased 9x13, using just enough cereal to cover the bottom of the pan.

 Carefully transfer the ice cream onto the bottom crust.
-It helps to scatter dollops of ice cream all around the pan, then use a metal spatula to gently spread the ice cream in an even layer.
+It helps to scatter dollops of ice cream all around the pan, then use a metal icing spatula to gently spread the ice cream in an even layer.

-Sprinkle the rest of your crushed corn flakes onto the ice cream in an even layer.
+Sprinkle the rest of the crushed corn flakes onto the ice cream in an even layer.
 Gently pat the topping down with your hand.
 Drizzle on a couple tablespoons of honey.
 Cover the pan with foil and freeze it for at least five hours.